How to Get Roaches Out of Your Dishwasher

 dirty dishwasher filter

 Have you seen the inside of your dishwasher anytime other than immediately after it being run?
-There is moisture and crumbs from leftover foods, which are a source of nutrition and perfect warmth.
+There’s moisture and all sorts of food scraps from leftover foods, which mean a source of nutrition and perfect warmth.

-In short, if a cockroach wants to be lazy and spend all its life in the same place, it will do that.
-And the dishwasher is the perfect place for cockroaches.
-With an unlimited food supply, they can quickly produce colonies there.
+In short, if a cockroach wants to be lazy and spend all its life in the same place, the dishwasher is the perfect place to do just that.
+With an unlimited food supply, they can quickly produce colonies in there.

 Combat Max 12 Month Roach Killing Bait, Small Roach Bait Station,...